metno/S-ENDA-documentation/source/dm_recipes.rst

 .. note::

   The NASA GCMD/DIF keywords can be used for many of the ACDD attributes.
-You can use `py-thesaurus-interface <https://github.com/nansencenter/py-thesaurus-interface>`_ to get them (helps to avoid typos etc.). `py-thesaurus-interface <https://github.com/nansencenter/py-thesaurus-interface>`_ is also (soon) synchronised with the `MMD thesauri <https://github.com/metno/mmd/tree/master/thesauri>`_ and the `CF variables <http://mmisw.org/ont/cf/parameter>`_.
+You can use `py-thesaurus-interface <https://github.com/nansencenter/py-thesaurus-interface>`_ to get them (helps to avoid typos etc.).
+The `py-thesaurus-interface <https://github.com/nansencenter/py-thesaurus-interface>`_ is also synchronized with the `MMD thesauri <https://github.com/metno/mmd/tree/master/thesauri>`_ (although not yet merged) and the `CF variables <http://mmisw.org/ont/cf/parameter>`_.

 How to test MMD records and register datasets
 =============================================